SupreethSudhakaranMenon/Scorecard-for-Credit-Risk-Assessment/README.md

 **"Server port number can be changed."**

 ## Usage
+Still under construction , some features may not work.
 Run the project through IDE and head out to the `localhost` port as set by you.